Cliff College

-Cliff College is a Christian theological college in Calver, Derbyshire, that teaches Biblical Theology at the undergraduate level and a number of mission courses to postgraduates.
+Cliff College is a Christian theological college in Hope Valley, Derbyshire, United Kingdom.

+History

+Cliff College was founded by Thomas Champness in 1883, initially meeting in Champness' home before moving to Castleton Hall.
+After Champness' retirement, the Wesleyan Methodist church took over the work and moved the college to its current location in Calver in 1904.

+A. Skevington Wood served as Principal from 1977 to 1984.

+Organisation and administration

 There are currently about 30 full-time undergraduates, 80 part-time undergraduates and 100 part-time postgraduates.
 There are also a number of research (MPhil and PhD) students and full-time postgraduates enrolled at the College.
 College courses up to and including MA level are validated by University of Manchester, and students at higher levels are jointly enrolled at both institutions.
 The college hosts the UK headquarters of the Girls' Brigade.